 Telephone: (856) 451-6330

 Help low income and seniors in the counties of Gloucester, Salem, and Cumberland.
 More information on help from Gateway Community Action Partnership.

 Telephone: (201) 795-1576

 This is the local community action agency for the City of Hoboken in Hudson County.
 Assistance is offered for low income, seniors, and families with children.
 While the organization will try to provide cash assistance when qualified, some residents of Hudson County may receive a loan for their needs, including rental expenses.
-Read more HOPES CAP.
+Read more about HOPES CAP.

 Jersey City Division of Community Development

 30 Montgomery Street, Room 402